-Capture mode : A capture mode is a preset configuration that defines how the camera captures images.
-When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.Mounting position : The orientation of the image can change depending on how you mount the camera.Power line frequency: To minimize image flicker, select the frequency your region uses.
+Capture mode $\cup$ : A capture mode is a preset configuration that defines how the camera captures images.
+When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.
+Mounting position : change the capture mode, it can arrect many other settings, such as view areas and privacy masks.wounting position $-$ The orientation of the image can change depending on how you mount the camera.Power line frequency: To minimize image flicker, select the frequency your region uses.
 The American regions usually use 60 Hz.
 The rest of the world mostly uses 50 Hz.
 If you're not sure of your region's power line frequency, check with the local authorities.
-Reset PTR: Reset PTR if for some reason the Pan, Tilt, or Roll settings aren't working as expected.
-The PTR motors are always calibrated in a new camera.
-But calibration can be lost, for example, if the camera loses power or if the motors are moved by hand.
-When you reset PTR, the camera is re-calibrated and returns to its factory default position.Pan: Turn the camera horizontally.Tilt: Turn the camera vertically.Roll: Rotate the image.